 $143,414,741

-"Everything Everywhere All at Once" is a groundbreaking 2022 American film directed by Daniel Kwan and Daniel Scheinert.
-Blending absurdist fiction, comedy-drama, science fiction, fantasy, martial arts, animation, and an immigrant narrative, the movie offers a truly unique cinematic experience.
+"Everything Everywhere All at Once" is a visionary 2022 American film from directors Daniel Kwan and Daniel Scheinert.
+Seamlessly fusing absurdist fiction, comedy-drama, sci-fi, fantasy, martial arts, and animation, it crafts an extraordinary, multi-layered cinematic journey.

 ActionDramaSci-Fi